– Agent Sessions Day on Feb 19th

 Private marketplace is currently available to GitHub Enterprise customers.
 VS Code users must sign in with a GitHub Enterprise or Copilot Enterprise/Business account to access the private marketplace.

-Refer to the deployment and feature guide for deployment instructions, scripts, and development environment configuration.
-If you have questions or need assistance, contact private marketplace support.
+Get started with the deployment and feature guide, which includes deployment instructions, scripts, and development environment configuration.
+For questions or assistance, contact private marketplace support.